noatmc-archived/delta/README.md

 ---
 # delta
 bad skid made by a dumbass pt.3
+### hacks
+- autocrystal : really bad ~~suicide~~ autocrystal, fast only when u don't want it to
+- effects : insanely bad effects, legit just summon a thunder on someone when they popped or died
+### todo's
+- make a working config manager (this one is kinda wacky)
+- rewrite the gui
 ### skid list
 - base : ja's duperman
 - phobos : utils